Tagged: moon landing

 Are we supposed then, according to NASA, a federal agency, to believe in extrasensory perception (ESP)?
 Obviously yes because one does not fund a “long-distance telepathy experiment” if one does not believe in short-distance telepathy.
 Think of it: a federal agency funding a long-distance telepathy experiment between space and the earth while it was not convinced that telepathy occurs here on earth.
 Does it make any sense?

 Likewise, the fact that the experiment was, as the Wikipedia page adds, a “complete failure” cannot by itself disprove ESP but only, if anything, “long-distance” ESP.
-Therefore, without an express statement to the contrary by NASA, it must be said to endorse ESP.
+Therefore, without an express statement to the contrary by NASA, the agency must be said to endorse ESP.

 Canada: Conservatives’ attempts to protect platform users’ speech online is blocked.
 A bad result for free speech in Canada.

 Let’s face it: Canada never was a free-speech country.
 U.S. envoys never pressed it to become one and how would they when their bosses at home had rather have the same anti-free speech policy at home too?
 I told you already, for that it takes independent judges tenured for life.
-Among politicians it’s always the opposition that defends free speech, but when it gets to governement there’s no more of that bullsh*t, it’s censorship bills one after the other, all of them.
-Prove me wrong.
+Among politicians it’s always the opposition that defends free speech, but when it gets to government there’s no more of that, it’s censorship bills one after the other, all of them.

 Given the basic fact that Twitter and Facebook censor all opponents of the Democratic Party, this censorship is state action in all states and localities governed by Democrats, and the platforms are amenable to courts for abridgment of First Amendment rights by the inhabitants of these states and localities.
 The ideological nexus is obvious.
 The U.S. federal government being currently under a president of the Democratic Party, these platforms’ censorship is now state action in all the territory of the Union.